felixlu/awesome-stars/topics.md

 ## others

+- [luongnv89/claude-howto](https://github.com/luongnv89/claude-howto) - A visual, example-driven guide to Claude Code — from basic concepts to advanced agents, with copy-paste templates that bring immediate value.
 - [nicoxiang/geektime-downloader](https://github.com/nicoxiang/geektime-downloader) - 极客时间课程下载器，支持下载极客时间专栏/视频课/每日一课/大厂实践/训练营视频
-- [garrytan/gstack](https://github.com/garrytan/gstack) - Use Garry Tan's exact Claude Code setup: 15 opinionated tools that serve as CEO, Designer, Eng Manager, Release Manager, Doc Engineer, and QA
+- [garrytan/gstack](https://github.com/garrytan/gstack) - Use Garry Tan's exact Claude Code setup: 23 opinionated tools that serve as CEO, Designer, Eng Manager, Release Manager, Doc Engineer, and QA
 - [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Claude Code skills that turn any codebase into an interactive knowledge graph you can explore, search, and ask questions about (Multi-platform e.g., Codex are supported).
 - [sipeed/picoclaw](https://github.com/sipeed/picoclaw) - Tiny, Fast, and Deployable anywhere — automate the mundane, unleash your creativity
 - [musistudio/claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.